gumlet/wordpress-plugin/readme.txt

 == Installation ==

-Please follow our official installation guide: [https://docs.gumlet.com/platform-guides/wordpress-integration](https://docs.gumlet.com/platform-guides/wordpress-integration)
+Please follow our official installation guide: [https://docs.gumlet.com/docs/image-integration-wordpress](https://docs.gumlet.com/docs/image-integration-wordpress)

 If you need any help, you can reach out to us at support@gumlet.com.

 == Changelog ==

+= 1.2.15 =
+* Documentation link update.

 = 1.2.14 =
 * Bug fix for template URLs